AmeliaMaier/Capstone_Data_Analytics_Track-Well/README.md

 - Can we develop a score for user participation so I can rank users and find those who are most involved?
   * I am using assigning an activity score per user based on the number of data points they have provided and the number of days they have been active on the service.
 - Can we predict whether a user will be more or less involved in the future?
   * Ultimatly, the final answer for this question will probably be a time series model.
-For now, I will see what I can do with logistic and linear modeling.
+For now, I will see what I can do with logistic modeling.
   * I am starting with:
     - Can we predict if a user will be involved at all based on their profile data?
   * If I have time, I will also look at: